 “You want me to go into that mess?”
 I heard Maron ask.

 “It must be done.
 People need food and you have it to give,” a voice replied.
-It was a strong voice, but a female one to be sure.
-“The King demands your service, Maron Sepher.”
+It was a strong feminine voice, someone I was certain I had heard before, but couldn’t place.
+“Maron, the King demands your service.”

-“Grand Hamlet hasn’t been the same since the end of the second war,” Maron replied.
+“Grandview hasn’t been the same since the end of the Yunai invasion,” Maron replied.

 “They need supplies.
-Things have changed in the southern forest and we need to know why.
-If you bring food and supplies the villagers will open up to you.”
+Things have changed in the south, and we want to know why.
+If you bring food and supplies, the villagers will open up to you.”

 “What about the Ladels?”
 Maron asked, curiously.
 “They own many of the farms in the southern forest.”

 “Not for much longer,” the woman said with a sigh.
 “Their crops have been lacking and their income is falling short.
-They don’t have the room to share and in a few more years they may lose their land.”
+They are already doing everything they can just to stay afloat.
+I can’t imagine they’ll even have their farm in a few years.”

-“So first the Orcs took their farms and now it’ll be the King?”
+“So first the Yunai took their lives, and now it’ll be the King?”
 Maron snapped.

 “Careful, Maron,” the woman said.
 “You speak like that again and word might get out that you’re speaking against the throne.”

-“There isn’t a family in the Southern Kingdoms that respects the King more than I,” Maron countered.
-“I’m sure King Wrynn would agree, my lady.
-Now, if you expect me to send food and supplies to Grand Hamlet, and you expect me to personally deliver the convoy, then I also assume you will be providing me with guards and payment for my services?”
+“There isn’t a family in the Southern Kingdoms that respects the King more than the Sepher line,” Maron countered.
+“I’m sure the King would agree, my lady.
+Now, if you expect me to send food and supplies to Grandview, and you expect me to personally deliver the convoy, then I also assume you will be providing me with guards and payment for my services?”

-“Always the businessman,” the woman said.
-“Yes, we are paying double for your supplies and we will provide some guards and magi for your trip.”
+“Always the businessman,” the woman groaned.
+“Yes, we are paying double for your supplies and we will provide some guards and magic users for your trip.”

-“Why in the Light would you want warlocks?”
+“Why in Azirin would you want a Shadowspeaker?”

 “I hear the whispers in the south,” Maron replied.
-“If dark magic is permeating the land down there then I want a few on hand who are capable of dealing with it.”
+“If the Yunai presence still permeates the land down there, then I want a few folks on hand who are capable of dealing with it.”

 “You drive a hard bargain, Maron,” the woman said.
 “I will gather what you need.
 You leave in three days.”